LiaScript/docs/README.md

 ## Charts

     --{{0}}--
-In many cases, a diagram is only used to present some kind of signal paths, some primitive functions, some clusters or point clouds.
+In many cases, a diagram is only used to present some kind of signal paths, primitive functions, clusters, or point clouds.
-You can still generate images, but why not applying some basic kind of ASCII-art to solve the most common tasks.
+While you can still generate images for these tasks, why not apply some basic ASCII art to solve the most common tasks?
+Using ASCII art can be a lightweight and versatile way to represent such simple structures, saving time and effort compared to creating and embedding images.

                   Dunning-Krueger-Effect